SirVer/ultisnips/CONTRIBUTING.md

 Should there be agreement that your feature idea adds enough value to offset the maintenance burden, you can go ahead and implement it, including tests and documentation.

+## Debugging

+UltiSnips embeds some remote debugging facilities in the `UltiSnips.remote_pdb` module.
+When enabled (by setting `let g:UltiSnipsDebugServerEnable=1`), whenever an exception is raised, vim will pause and you will be able to connect to the debug server with netcat or telnet.
+By default, the server listens on 'localhost:8080' (it can be changed).

+See `:help UltiSnips-Advanced-Debugging` for more informations

 ## Testing

 UltiSnips has a rigorous test suite and every new feature or bug fix is expected to come with a new test.